-We look at whether we could get enough information to help us come to a firm conclusion - for example, if a lot of time has passed, records might have been destroyed.
-It also includes looking at whether other investigations or hearings are happening that may affect our investigation.
+We look at whether we could get enough information to help us come to a firm conclusion.
+For example, if a lot of time has passed, records might have been destroyed.

+We also look at whether other investigations or hearings are happening that may affect our investigation.
 For example, if there is a coroner's inquest or if another organisation is looking at something that is linked to your complaint, then we may decide to wait and see if this deals with your concerns.